-This refers to a severe one-off incident/s such as physical violence and it will be referred to SLT.
+This refers to a severe one-off incident/s such as physical violence and it will be referred to SLT or Phase leader.
 SLT will consider the incident and appropriate consequences.
-In the event of a severe one-off incident, restorative conferencing will take place following the procedures outlined above and recorded on CPOMS by SLT and shared with parents on the same day.
+In the event of a severe one-off incident, restorative conferencing will take place following the procedures outlined above and recorded on CPOMS by staff who witnessed and reported the incident.
+SLT ensure the appropriate staff member reports to the parents on the same day.